sf-wdi-22-23/modules-22/w06-ruby-on-rails/d3-dawn-oop/prereading.md

 Every getter has a method with a name (`make` and `color`) that is included in the instance variable (`@make` and `@color`).
 The same is true for setters.

-Ruby provides a syntax to shorten this common pattern: attributes.
-Attributes allow for the introduction of a different syntax for creating getters and setters.
-Let's demonstrate this by using Ruby's attributes to create a getter for `make`.
+Ruby provides a syntax to shorten this common pattern: attribute (or `attr`) methods.
+Attribute methods allow us to create getters and setters with a different syntax.
+Here's how we'd use an attribute method to create a getter for `make`.

 ```ruby